-The year 2016 was the centennial of the National Park Service and a fine time to visit or re-visit spectacular Acadia National Park on the coast of Maine in a region known as Down East.
-The park is located on Mount Desert, which also is home to the towns of Bar Harbor and Southwest Harbor.
+This summer is a fine time to visit or re-visit spectacular Acadia National Park on the coast of Maine, at the heart of the Down East region.
+The park is located on Mount Desert Island, which also is home to the towns of Bar Harbor and Southwest Harbor.
 Visitors come from around the world to:

 The town of Bar Harbor is 175 miles from Portland, Maine; 280 miles from Boston; 540 miles from Quebec, Canada; and 490 miles from New York City.